 - The Medium Firm option has an additional layer of “dynamic response foam” under the gel foam layer.
 This foam feels similar to memory foam.

 - The 6-inch support layer is similar in both firmness levels, and consists of individually pocketed coils.
 The Medium Firm option uses thicker coils.

 - A foam side rail system reinforces edge support.

 - At the base of the mattress is 1 inch of stabilizing foam.

 - Helix mattresses generally include three similar layers, but differ based on customer personalization.

 - The top layer is around 2 inches of Helix Dynamic Foam.
 This is a latex-like foam that won’t trigger an allergic reaction because it doesn’t actually contain latex.

 - A 2.4 inch layer of pocket coils usually makes up the middle layer, giving the mattress some springiness

 - Support layers include also a 2 inch layer of comfort polyfoam and 4 inch base layer of dense polyfoam.

-- Both incorporate coils.
+- Both incorporate coils somewhere in the construction.